hsuonsivu/hsupublic/3d-models/README.md

 If you need to warm up the battery for a trip:

-- Preferably have a car in semi-warm place or 16A 230V socket..
+- Preferably have a car in semi-warm place or 16A 230V socket.

 - Turn on car heating to 29.5 degrees C